wxgao33/xMarkerFinder/README.md

 ## User tutorial
 ### Stage 1 Differential signature identification
 #### 1. Data normalization.
-Convert microbial counts to relative abundance profiles of all datasets involved.
+To mitigate challenges induced by different number of sequencing (e.g., library size), microbial count matrices are often normalized by various computational strategies prior to downstream analyses.
+Here, xMarkerFinder takes the proportional normalization as its default algorithm for determining relative abundances (REL), other normalization methods are also available, including AST, CLR, CSS, TMM, and VST.
 ```
 $ Rscript 1_Normalization.R -W /workplace/ -p abundance.txt -o TEST
 ```
 Users should specify these parameters or enter the default values, subsequent repetitions of which are not listed.
 ```
 -W the Workplace of this whole protocol
 -p the input microbial count profile
+-n the normalization method (*REL*, *AST*, *CLR*, *CSS*, *TMM*, *VST*)
 -o prefix of output files
 ```
 - Input files: